edubart/nelua-lang/docs/pages/overview.md

 print(#s) -- outputs 4
 ```

+The advantage of using a span instead of a pointer it that spans generates runtime
+checks for out of bounds access, thus usually a code using a span is **more safe**.
+The runtime checks can be disabled in release builds.
+{:.alert.alert-info}

 ### Niltype

+The niltype is the type of `nil`.

 Niltype type is not useful by itself, it's only useful when using with unions to create the
-optional type or for detecting nil arguments in [polymorphic functions](#polymorphic-functions).
+optional type or for detecting `nil` arguments in [polymorphic functions](#polymorphic-functions).
+{:.alert.alert-info}

 ### The "type" type

-The "type" type is also a type, they can be stored in variables (actually symbols).
+The `type` type is the type of a symbol that refers to a type.
-Symbols with this type is used at compile time only, they are useful for aliasing types:
+Symbols with this type is used at compile-time only, they are useful for aliasing types:

 ```nelua
 local MyInt: type = @integer -- a symbol of type 'type' holding the type 'integer'